TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/djmitchell42-Input-Signoff.md

 # Analysis

 #### Component Details
-The overall Adafruit Technologies AGC Electret Microphone Amplifier is broken into two main subsystems, the electret microphone and the pre-amplifier.
+The overall Adafruit Technologies AGC Electret Microphone Amplifier is broken into two main components, the electret microphone and the pre-amplifier.

 ##### CMA-4544PF-W